AdobeDocs/experience-manager-65.en/help/sites-developing/contexthub-api.md

 feature: Context Hub
 exl-id: b472d96f-b1a5-40b7-be2a-52f3396f6884
 ---
-# ContextHub Javascript API Reference{#contexthub-javascript-api-reference}
+# ContextHub JavaScript API Reference{#contexthub-javascript-api-reference}

-The ContextHub Javascript API is available to your scripts when the [ContextHub component has been added to the page](/help/sites-developing/ch-adding.md#adding-contexthub-to-a-page-component).
+The ContextHub JavaScript API is available to your scripts when the [ContextHub component has been added to the page](/help/sites-developing/ch-adding.md#adding-contexthub-to-a-page-component).

 ## ContextHub Constants {#contexthub-constants}

-Constant values that the ContextHub Javascript API defines.
+Constant values that the ContextHub JavaScript API defines.

 ### Event Constants {#event-constants}